harrypower/cubesolve/notes.md

 * fast-puzzle-board.fs

 ### Things still to do in the above Files
+* *** note multidimentional cell array object does not initalize the array once created.. so ensure when using this object to do that at construct time.****
 * confirm serialize stuff works properly for each object
 * understand how fast-puzzle-board is different then puzzleboard and decide if it is the direction
   #### fast-puzzle-board.fs vs puzzleboard.fs